touqeer-raza06/CODSOFT/Task 1 - Titanic Survival Prediction/Readme.md

 # 🚢 Task 1 - Titanic Survival Prediction

 This project is part of the CodSoft Data Science Internship.
-The objective is to build a machine learning model to predict the survival of passengers aboard the Titanic, based on features like age, sex, class, and more.
+The objective is to develop a machine learning model that predicts the survival of passengers aboard the Titanic, based on features such as age, sex, class, and others.

 ---